 require'terra' before trying to run

 .t files at the command line.
-It also loads the file by calling the global
+Also, it loads

 .t files as Terra source code.